-Bridgepoint Health Foundation (Foundation) is incorporated without share capital under the laws of the province of Ontario.
+Bridgepoint Foundation (The "Foundation") is incorporated without share capital under the laws of the province of Ontario.
 The Foundation is a public foundation registered under the Income Tax Act and, as such, is exempt from income taxes and is able to issue donation receipts for income tax purposes.
 The Foundation must meet certain requirements under the Act, and in the opinion of management, these requirements have been met.
+Effective April 8, 2013 the Foundation's legal name was changed from Bridgepoint Health Foundation to Bridgepoint Foundation.

-The Foundation is dedicated to providing financial resources to support the objectives, programs and redevelopment of Bridgepoint Health (Health), Bridgepoint Hospital (Hospital) and Bridgepoint Health Collaboratory for Research and Innovation (Research) on an ongoing basis.
+The Foundation is dedicated to providing financial resources to support the objectives, programs and redevelopment of Bridgepoint Health ("Health"), Bridgepoint Hospital ("Hospital") and Bridgepoint Health Collaboratory for Research and Innovation ("Research") on an ongoing basis.
 This financial support is provided through the systematic process of identifying and acquiring financial resources from the community.
 The Foundation is committed to raising funds through annual appeals, endowment campaigns, planned giving, special events and capital campaigns.